-This one pan sweet potato hash is an easy breakfast to have on hand.
-Make a batch and eat it all week – eggs are optional!
+This one pan sweet potato hash with eggs is an easy breakfast to have on hand.
+Make a batch and eat it all week - eggs are optional!

 What goes in sweet potato hash

 If you want to step your sweet potato hash game up a notch, try adding some garlic into the hash, or salsa and avocado on top.
-If you’re not burnt out on eggs, you can We call that one a “Cowboy Hash” in our house!
+We call that one a "Cowboy Hash" in our house!

 It's pretty straightforward, and if you're someone who cooks a lot, you likely don't need a recipe for this and can wing it.
 That being said, there are some people out there who need a recipe, and this is for you!

 How to cook a sweet potato hash with eggs

 I had a friend ask me for breakfast ideas that didn't include eggs.
 I make this sweet potato hash on the regular, and use it as a base with a number of variations.
 It's super easy, and only requires one pan, which is awesome.